Zukkari/java-serialization-template/README.md

 private String parool;
 ```

-And viola, user does not have password anymore when serialized:
+And voilà, user does not have password anymore when serialized:
 ```json
 {
   "kasutajanimi": "Username1",